Arithmetic genus inequalities with an application to sums of squares: Arithmetic genus inequalities in residue characteristic zero

 \section{Arithmetic genus inequalities in residue characteristic zero}

 Let us first recall the definition of the \textit{arithmetic genus for an algebraic curve $C$ over a field $\ell$}, which is defined as

 We recall from \cite[Corollary 5.2.27]{Liu} that the arithmetic genus is stable under base change.
 We also recall that there is a notion of $g(E/\ell)$, the \textit{genus of a function field in one variable $E/\ell$} defined in \cite{Deu} based on valuation-divisors.
-Let it suffice to recall from \cite[Proposition 2.1]{BG24} that for the unique projective regular curve $C$ over the relative algebraic closure $\widetilde{\ell}$ of $\ell$ in $E$ such that $E \simeq_\ell \ell(C)$, we have
+Recall from \cite[Proposition 2.1]{BG24} that for the unique projective regular curve $C$ over the relative algebraic closure $\widetilde{\ell}$ of $\ell$ in $E$ such that $E \simeq_\ell \ell(C)$, we have

 As in the previous section, we fix again a field $K$ of characteristic zero, $T \subseteq K$ a discrete valuation ring of $K$ with residue field $k$, a function field $F/K$ in one variable such that $K$ is relatively algebraically closed in $F$, and $\mc{X}$ a regular model with normal crossing for $F$ over $T$, a maximal unramified extension $T'$ of $T$ inside an algebraic closure of $K$, and we set $\mc{X}'=\mc{X} \times_T T'$.
 Throughout this section, we additionally assume which is crucial for the following: \begin{prop} $\beta(\mathcal{D}(\mc{X}_s)) \leq \mathfrak{g}(\mc{X}_{s}/k) - \sum_{i=1}^n \mathfrak{g}(\Gamma_i/k).$ \end{prop} \begin{proof} Let $\mathcal{Y}$ be the special fiber $\mathcal{X}_s$ with the induced reduced structure, that is with structure sheaf $\mc{O}_{\mc{Y}}= \mc{O}_{\mc{X}_s}/\mc{N}$, where $\mc{N}$ is the ideal sheaf of nilpotents in $\mc{O}_{\mc{X}_s}$.
 Then we have $\beta(\mc{D}(\mathcal{X}_s)) \leq \mathfrak{g}(\mc{Y}/k) - \sum_i \mathfrak{g}(\Gamma_i/k)$ by \cite[Proposition 10.1.51]{Liu}.
 Furthermore, by a cohomolgical flatness result when $\mathrm{char}(k)=0$, see \cite[Proposition 6.4.2]{Ray70}, we have that $H^0(\mc{X}_s, \mathcal{O}_{\mc{X}_s})=k$.
 Then follows from the exact sequence of $k$-vector spaces obtained by applying sheaf cohomology to the sequence